Baldie-dev/JanusLM/README.md

 ### Synthetic Data Generation

-High-quality of manually crafted templates of realistic HTTP request/response pairs were passed through multiple agents that used larger models to generate synthetic training data.
+High quality of manually crafted templates of realistic HTTP request/response pairs were passed through multiple agents that used larger models to generate synthetic training data.
 Each agent performed small mutations to the templates to expand overall dataset for training (from 20 templates to 1000 samples).

 ![synthentic-data-generation](imgs/synthetic-data-generation.png)